Overview

 The token must be cryptographically signed using a secret key.

-Must work for mobile and Web-based players.
+Must work for mobile and web-based players.

 References